History of The Thomas Kilmann Conflict Mode Instrument

 - Decreased Initiative and Motivation: When decisions are imposed, other individuals are less committed to them and show less initiative and motivation.

 - Possible Escalation and Deadlock: It is possible there might be a temptation to use more extreme and provocative tactics if initial tactics fail.
-Can lead to negotiation deadlock.
+Can lead to negotiation deadlock (Thomas 14).

 Benefits of Collaborating:

-- High-Quality Decisions: Leads to seeking innovative solutions that are better than each person’s initial recommendations.
+- High-Quality Decisions: Leads to seeking inventive solutions that are better than each person’s initial positions.

 - Learning and Communication: Aids communication and discovery through open exchange of information.